oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/optimization_levels/minimum_latency/README.md

 To compile your design with the minimum latency flow, pass the `-Xsoptimize=latency` flag to the `icpx` command.

 The minimum latency flow implies the following compiler controls:
-- Disable hyper-optimized handshaking on Intel Stratix&reg; 10 and Intel Agilex&trade; devices
+- Disable hyper-optimized handshaking on Intel Stratix® 10 and Intel Agilex&trade; devices
 - Use zero-latency stall-free clusters exit FIFO
 - Disable loop speculation
 - Remove the 1-cycle delay on the pipelined loop limiter